Corporate Governance DLL Group

-De Lage Landen International B.V. is the holding company that operates as an international network of business units and country organizations.
-DLL is our trade name.
+De Lage Landen International B.V.
+(DLL) is the holding company of DLL Group that operates as an international network of business units and country organizations.

 As a 100% subsidiary of Rabobank Nederland, DLL and its (intermediate) subsidiaries are part of the Rabobank Group.
 As such DLL is incorporated in the overall management structure of the Rabobank Group.